Battleman/Squada/README.md

 Boundaries of Neighborhood Tabulation Areas in NYC in GeoJSON format.

 ## Methodology
+1. The data can be accessed from [data.cityofnewyork.us](https://data.cityofnewyork.us/)
+2. The 311 dataset contains location based on GPS coordinates while the population data is based on the Neighborhood Tabulation Areas, so we will have to map the requests to regions using the Neighborhood Tabulation Areas dataset.

 # A list of internal milestones up until project milestone 2
 - Nov.
 4th: Making sure the data is clean, downloading it and deciding on a pipeline (Spark?)